 So if you arrive at your destination over 3 hours late, it's always worth checking if you're owed Air India flight delay compensation.
 Don’t miss out on up to $700 per person.

 We make claiming compensation for Air India flight delays as easy as possible.
-Our compensation check tool, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
+Our free Compensation Calculator, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
 You can usually claim for flights from as far back as 3 years ago.

 In Europe, EC 261 protects all passengers in the event of flight cancellations, especially last-minute flight cancellations.

-If there's any Air India flight cancellation less than 14 days before the flight was due to depart from a European airport, passengers may be eligible for Air India flight cancellation compensation, up to $700 per person.
+Passengers due to depart from a European airport are always entitled to a full refund if their flight is canceled and Air India can't offer an acceptable replacement.
+Additionally, for any Air India flight cancellation less than 14 days before the flight, passengers may also be eligible for Air India flight cancellation compensation, up to $700 per person.

 That's unless there were some kind of extraordinary circumstances which gave Air India no choice but to cancel the flight.
 The law accepts that airlines should only pay compensation when they are at fault — but they must still ensure passengers reach their final destination or get a full refund for the flight.